Dogo Cubano: History

 The Cuban mastiff developed from several breeds of bulldogs, mastiffs and cattle dogs, becoming an ideal fighter and property guardian.
-It is possible that some specimens of this breed were brought to America, where they were employed as watchdogs.
-They were also used as slave retrievers by the British during the Second Maroon War, by the French during the Saint-Domingue expedition, as well as the Americans in the Southern States.
-The British Governor of Jamaica, Alexander Lindsay, 6th Earl of Balcarres, sent emissaries to Havana in early 1795, to purchase 100 animals, after hearing of their successful use by the Spanish in chasing slaves and indigenous people in Cuba.
-Hundreds of hounds were supplied by Cuban breeders to the French during the Haitian Revolution in 1803.
+It is possible that some specimens of this breed were brought to North America, where they were employed as guard dogs.
+The breed was used in combat by British forces in Jamaica during the Second Maroon War and French forces in Saint-Domingue during the Saint-Domingue expedition; slave patrols in the Southern United States also made use of the breed.
+In early 1795, the governor of Jamaica Alexander Lindsay, 6th Earl of Balcarres sent emissaries to Havana in to purchase 100 Cuban mastiffs, after hearing of their successful use by the Spanish in hunting down.
+Hundreds of hounds were supplied by Cuban breeders to French forces in 1803.